Oliver2213/NVDARemote/addon/doc/en/readme.md

 Once ok is pressed, you will be connected.
 When the other person connects, you can use NVDA Remote normally.

+##Gestures and hotkeys (this fork only!)
+You can asign custom gestures / hotkeys to most NVDA Remote actions for quicker use of these features.
+To add, remove, and modify these bindings, do the following:

+1. Open the NVDA menu > preffrences > input gestures.
+2. In the tree view that appears, arrow down to NVDA Remote and expand it with right arrow.
+3. For each action you would like a gesture / hotkey for, select it in the tree view, tab to the add button, then perform the gesture /hotkey.
+Once done, choose what keyboard layout it should bind to in the menu that appears and hit enter.
+4. Repeat for all actions you'd like.
+You can remove a binding by finding it inside an action's tree view and tabbing to the remove button.
+5. When done, press ok.
+Your bindings should take effect immediately.

 ##Sending keys
 Once the session is connected, the controlling machine can then press f11 to start sending keys.
 When NVDA says sending keys, the keys you press will go to the remote machine.
 Press f11 again to stop sending keys and switch back to the controlling machine.